 Partners and further information

 The OPE is managed by ANDRA (Research and Development Department).
-The OPE works with many academic partners (INRAE, CEA, CNRS), University (INRAE-BEF and SYLVA, LCSE, IGE, Univ.
-De Lorraine LES et LAE) and institutions (IRSN, MNHN, Atmo Gd Est, Météo France, LNE, ONF, Chamber of agriculture, IGN, Hunting and fishing fédérations) and also with many consulting firms, especially for “biodiversity” monitoring.
+The OPE works with many academic partners (INRAE, CEA, CNRS), universities (INRAE-BEF and SYLVA, LCSE, IGE, Université de Lorraine LES and LAE) and institutions (IRSN, MNHN, Atmo Gd Est, Météo France, LNE, ONF, Chamber of agriculture, IGN, Hunting and fishing fédérations) but also with many consulting firms, especially for “biodiversity” monitoring.